melissawen/melissawen.github.io/_posts/2020-08-28-translucent-cursor-testcase.md

 After implementing alpha blending using the straight alpha formula in VKMS, both tests were successful.
 However, the equation was not correct.

-To paint, IGT uses the library [Cairo](https://www.cairographics.org/manual/) and the CAIRO\_FORMAT\_ARGB32 formats for the cursor and CAIRO\_FORMAT\_RGB24 for the primary plane.
-According to [documentation](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t), this format stores the pixel color in the pre-multiplied alpha representation:
+To paint, IGT uses the library [Cairo](https://www.cairographics.org/manual/).
+For primary plane, the test uses CAIRO\_FORMAT\_RGB24 and CAIRO\_FORMAT\_ARGB32 for the cursor.
+According to [documentation](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t), the format ARGB32 stores the pixel color in the pre-multiplied alpha
+representation:

 ```
 CAIRO_FORMAT_ARGB32